-Why does the DA Campus Plan start with the Upper School first?
+Why did the DA Campus Plan prioritize the Upper School first?

 Our parents, students and faculty expect the highest caliber programming.
-The current Upper School science, physics and primary classroom buildings represent the most immediate need - their rapidly aging, outdated state restrict even modest growth in the Upper School.
-Instructional space limitations and the buildings' inflexible layout restrict programming.
-The buildings cannot accommodate an increase in population for capacity and safety reasons.
+The Upper School science, physics and primary classroom buildings represented the most immediate need — their rapidly aging, outdated state restricted even modest growth in the Upper School.
+Instructional space limitations and the buildings' inflexible layout restricted programming.
+The buildings could not accommodate an increase in population for capacity and safety reasons.

 The Upper School STEM & Humanities Center represents phases one and two of the DA Campus Plan.
 When complete it will serve as the academic hub for the Upper School, housing English, history, math, science (biology, chemistry, physics) and robotics.

-The Upper School need is more urgent and construction can be completed in a much shorter time frame than the comprehensive renovation required at the Middle School.
+The Upper School need was more urgent and construction could be completed in a much shorter time frame than the comprehensive renovation required at the Middle School.

-The STEM & Humanities center will be a 46-thousand square-foot, two-story building housing Upper School Biology, Chemistry, Physics, Math, English and History, with labs, a makerspace, flexible small group student study/meeting rooms, exterior patios extending that can double as outdoor work space and offices for faculty.
+The STEM & Humanities center will be a 46-thousand square-foot, two-story building housing Upper School biology, chemistry, physics, math, English and history, with labs, a makerspace, flexible small group student study/meeting rooms and offices for faculty.

 You can see a fly-through of the project, the construction timeline and building specifications here.